 You must be at least 16 years old to ride an electric bike in the State of Washington.
 However, you do not need to hold a driver’s license to be able to ride an electric bike.

 Another reason that electric bikes are popular is because there is no licensing, registration, or insurance requirement.
 However, there are a couple good reasons for reaching out to your insurance agent anyway:

 Make sure to call your agent to discuss your options.

 Hurt in an e-bike accident?
 Perhaps a driver wasn’t paying attention and crashed into you?
+Or – you suspect your crash was due to a bike malfunction?
 That’s where we can help.
 Please call our team.
 It’s free to do so and you’re under no obligation.